-The School is a not for profit entity and these financial statements have been prepared in accordance with the Financial Accountability Act 2009, the Financial and Performance Management Standard 2019. the Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-for-profits Commission Regulation 2013.
+The School is a not for profit entity and these financial statements have been prepared in accordance with the Financial Accountability Act 2009, the Financial and Performance Management Standard 2019. the Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-for-profits Commission Regulation 2022..